ray-project/ray/doc/source/ray-air/deployment.rst

 AIR Deployment Guide
 ====================

 Here, we describe how you might use or deploy AIR in your infrastructure.
-There are two main deployment patterns -- a la carte and integration with existing platform.
+There are two main deployment patterns -- a la carte and within existing platforms.

 The core idea is that AIR can be **complementary** to your existing infrastructure and integration tools.